isomerpages/mti-osir/_overview-of-sira/Reconsiderations and Appeals.md

 description: ""
 ---
 <p>SIRA is designed to be business-friendly and sets out clear processes
-for parties that wish to seek reconsideration for decisions by the Minister, and for further appeals to a Reviewing Tribunal.</p>
+for parties that wish to seek reconsideration from Minister for his decisions, and to make further appeals to an independent Reviewing Tribunal.</p>
 <h4><strong>Reconsideration requests</strong></h4>
 <p>Parties may submit a reconsideration request against decisions, remedial
 directions or orders issued by the Minister for Trade &amp; Industry or